hairysnake/node-db-update/README.md

 * Schema and environment management
 * Different formats of scripts : json/xml/plain text
 * Statistics - execution time for all scripts and their commands
-* Logging - execution logging to standard io / ?
+* Logging - execution logging to standard io / log files